Nikoletos-K/Nikoletos-K/README.md

 -->

 <p align="center">
   My name is Konstantinos Nikoletos and I'm a software engineer.
-I'm from Greece, living in Athens and currently I am an undergraduate student in Computer Science at the <a href="https://www.di.uoa.gr/en"> Department of Informatics and Telecommunications of the University of Athens </a>.
+I'm from Greece, living in Athens and currently I am an undergraduate student in Computer Science at the <a href="https://www.di.uoa.gr/en"> Department of Informatics and Telecommunications</a> of the <a href="https://en.uoa.gr">University of Athens.</a>
 </p>

 <br>